luiscruz/course_sustainableSE/2025/p1_measuring_software/g10_minecraft_shaders.md

 ## **Introduction**

 Modern video games can be surprisingly power-intensive, and how we configure their graphics can greatly influence energy use [1].
 For example, a study by Berkeley Labs claims that in California, computer gaming now accounts for about 5% of residential electricity [2].
-Additionally, research highlights that gaming is not only one of the most significant plug loads in households, but also among the most complex energy demands to analyze and optimize [2].
+Additionally, research highlights that gaming is not only one of the most significant plug loads in households but also among the most complex energy demands to analyze and optimize [2].

 One clear example of this is Minecraft, a widely popular sandbox game, where the addition of shader mods (small modifications which enhance lighting and effects) can transform a mild workload into a demanding one.
 While these extensive graphical modifications can improve visual fidelity, they also increase power consumption [3].